What Is Pollution?

 Why Is Air Pollution Harmful?

 As mentioned earlier, greenhouse gases in the atmosphere are a form of pollution because they contribute to climate change.
 As for the other atmospheric pollutants, many of them can have negative impacts on human health.
-According to the World Health Organization and National Geographic, ambient air pollution can cause illnesses like strokes, lung cancer, respiratory infections, and heart disease, and in 2016, air pollution was responsible for an estimated 4.2 deaths globally.
+According to the World Health Organization and National Geographic, ambient air pollution can cause illnesses like strokes, lung cancer, respiratory infections, and heart disease, and in 2016, air pollution was responsible for an estimated 4.2 million deaths globally.

 How Can I Reduce Air Pollution?